Breastfeeding and Baby Friendly Hospitals

 Throughout the BFHI, it is discussed that formula or other substitutes should not be given to breastfeeding babies unless medically indicated.
 However, in a capitalist society where marketing goals are to draw in as many customers as possible, no matter the health risks of the product involved, it was quickly realized that the way formula was advertised and viewed in our society created many barriers to successful breastfeeding.

-An exhausted and insecure mother trying to breastfeed her crying baby in the middle of the night might be looking through her feeding information from the hospital and see a pamphlet of a peacefully sleeping baby being laid in a crib while the mother sets aside an empty formula bottle and think “That looks much better than what I am doing here!”
+An exhausted and insecure mother trying to breastfeed her crying baby in the middle of the night might be looking through her feeding information from the hospital and see a pamphlet of a peacefully sleeping baby being laid in a crib.
+In contrast, the mother sets aside an empty formula bottle and thinks, “That looks much better than what I am doing here!”
 Or a new mother may wonder, “If breast milk is so good for my baby, why did my pediatrician’s office give me this sample basket of formula?”

-To combat these potential issues, WHO created the International Code of Marketing of Breastmilk Substitutes which places restrictions on formula companies and any facility wishing to achieve Baby Friendly status (26).
+To combat these potential issues, WHO created the International Code of Marketing of Breastmilk Substitutes, which restricts formula companies and any facility wishing to achieve baby-friendly status (26).

 The ICMBS mandates that:

-- All labels on the formula must contain a disclaimer about the costs and hazards of artificial feeding in comparison with breastfeeding.
+8. All formula labels must contain a disclaimer about the costs and hazards of artificial feeding compared with breastfeeding.

-When the code was developed in 1981, 84 countries signed it, however, the United States was not originally among them due to heavy lobbying by formula companies.
-The code has since been adopted in the US, in 2010, however, no legislation has been enacted to enforce it, and it is frequently ignored or violated.
-The BFHI references it frequently and may impact the actions of hospitals or birthing facilities, but overall, the baby food industry in the United States is not in compliance with the Code (24).
+When the code was developed in 1981, 84 countries signed it.
+However, the United States was not originally among them due to heavy lobbying by formula companies.
+The code has since been adopted in the US in 2010; however, no legislation has been enacted to enforce it, and it is frequently ignored or violated.
+The BFHI references it frequently and may impact the actions of hospitals or birthing facilities.
+Still, overall, the baby food industry in the United States does not comply with the Code (24).

 Ask yourself...

-- What ethical considerations arise from the way formula has been marketed in the past, and how does the ICMBS address these concerns?
+2. What ethical considerations arise from how the formula has been marketed in the past, and how does the ICMBS address these concerns?

-- How do you think adopting the Code more seriously in the present day might be more challenging to implement than when the Code was originally developed in 1981?
+4. How do you think adopting the Code more seriously today might be more challenging to implement than when the Code was initially developed in 1981?

 Barriers to Breastfeeding

-The American College of Obstetricians and Gynecologists has identified several categories of barriers that impact the success of breastfeeding initiation and continuation, despite the myriads of evidence to support breastfeeding (1).
+The American College of Obstetricians and Gynecologists has identified several categories of barriers that impact the success of breastfeeding initiation and continuation despite the myriad of evidence to support breastfeeding (1).

 Healthcare barriers